stuartpb/how-i-roll/writing.md

 # Writing

 People have been telling me for years "you should have a blog".
 It makes sense - I've got a lot to say.
-That said, blogs hven't really stuck to me.
+That said, blogs haven't really stuck to me.

 I don't really like any existing blogging solution.
 Existing platforms are either too imposing or not opinionated enough.
 Beyond just the pure software-implementation problem, the whole notion of "a blog" is too restrictive to fit my model of what I do.
 Even "multiple blogs" doesn't fit.